An essential guide with best practices

 Extra OneDrive storage space

-An Office 365 subscription entitles the user to two terabytes of storage on OneDrive.
-If you need more space, you have to buy a new license that increases your OneDrive storage by 200 gigabytes or one terabyte.
+A Microsoft 365 subscription entitles the user to two terabytes of storage on OneDrive.
+If you need more space, you have to buy a new license to increase your OneDrive storage by either 200 gigabytes or one terabyte.
 The typical user won’t need this option, but it comes as a surprise for those who do.

 04 | SaaS Contract Service Details